 10. Formed partnerships with scientists whose work supported ours

 There were individuals doing research that was in line with PRI’s objectives, and I pursued and developed a number of those relationships.

 The video below, though stylized and prettified, is a quite accurate depiction of the asteroid prospecting mission concept we developed at PRI.
 The architecture, the spacecraft, the penetrator, and the concept of operations were all born out of the measurement requirements my team and I wrote.

 It was an iterative, months-long process of back-and-forth between us and the engineers to find the best technical solution—the way it should be.

 Who else could lead that but a planetary scientist?

 I have no doubt that my former PRI coworkers would say that I was indispensable at PRI.
-This isn’t arrogance speaking: 11 of them formed a new company, Synchronous, and invited me to join the team this past summer.
+This isn’t arrogance speaking: 11 of them formed a new company, First Mode (formerly Synchronous), and invited me to join the team this past summer.
 To them, my background was an asset rather than a hindrance, and they knew the value I would bring to their new endeavor.